-Shareholders of record at the close of business on April 14, 2021 are entitled to receive notice of and attend the Meeting and are entitled to one vote for each Common Share registered in the name of such Shareholder in respect of each matter to be voted upon at the Meeting.
+Shareholders of record at the close of business on April 4, 2023 are entitled to receive notice of and attend the Meeting and are entitled to one vote for each Common Share registered in the name of such Shareholder in respect of each matter to be voted upon at the Meeting.
 If unable to attend the Meeting, a registered Shareholder may, in advance of the Meeting, submit his/her/its proxy by mail or over the internet in accordance with the instructions below.

-This year, out of an abundance of caution, to proactively deal with the public health impact of the COVID-19 outbreak, and to mitigate risks to the health and safety of our communities, Shareholders, employees and other stakeholders, we will hold our Meeting in a virtual only format, which will be conducted via live audio webcast.
+This year, we will hold our Meeting in a virtual format, which will be conducted via live audio webcast.
 Shareholders will have an equal opportunity to participate at the Meeting online regardless of their geographic location.